Palestine sweet lime

 November – Juny

 This Sweet Lime resulted from a natural cross between some type of ancient Orange and a Citron.
 It is highly prized in India, the Near East and Egypt, where it is considered to have special medicinal values in the prevention and treatment of fevers and liver disorders.
+It is also known as Indian Sweet Lime and as Limu Shirin at Iran.

 TREE AND FRUIT DESCRIPTION: